‘Bold And The Beautiful’ Spoilers For The Next Two Weeks: Quinn Reveals An Explosive Secret, Thomas May Die

 Thursday, December 10 – Steffy’s Deepest Fear

 Steffy realizes that she could lose both Thomas and Liam.
-Just the thought strikes fear in her heart.
+In the spoilers video below, Finn explains that Thomas is hemorrhaging and having seizures.

 Quinn puts her heart on the table and tells Eric how she really feels.
 She never wants to lose her husband and will do anything to get him back.